agilecrm/rest-api/README.md

 ```
 ###Response:
 - Status 204: Tags added successfully.
-- Status 401: Unauthorised.
-When the user name and password fields are wrong.
+- Status 401: Unauthorised. (when the user name and password fields are wrong.)
 - Status 400: If the input is in wrong format.

 ##1.8 Delete Tags to a contact based on Email:
 ###dev/api/contacts/email/tags/delete
 Method: POST

 Searches for the contact based on the given email address and search for the given tag in the contact tags list.
-If the there is, then delete that tag.
+If there is a match, then delete that tag.
 You can delete multiple tags.
 Tags should be sent as a array.
 Email address (email) and tags (tags) array should be sent as a form parameter(Content-Type: application/x-www-form-urlencoded )

 ###Using curl
 ```sh